 |The Honorable Judge Mark W. Bennett Biography|

-When he was in private practice, Judge Bennett was admitted to and practiced in the United States Supreme Court; the United States Courts of Appeals for the Fifth, Seventh, Eighth and Tenth Circuits; the United States District Courts for the Northern and Southern Districts of Iowa; and the Iowa Supreme Court and state courts of Iowa.
-He was also admitted, pro hac vice, in numerous jurisdictions, including the United States District Courts for the District of Arizona, District of Colorado, Southern District of California, Northern District of Illinois, Southern District of Indiana, District of Minnesota, Eastern and Western Districts of Missouri, District of New Mexico, Northern District of New York, and District of Wyoming; and state courts of Illinois, Minnesota, Missouri, Montana, South Dakota and Wisconsin.
+While in private practice, Judge Bennett was admitted to and practiced in the United States Supreme Court; the United States Courts of Appeals for the Fifth, Seventh, Eighth, and Tenth Circuits; the United States District courts for the Northern and Southern Districts of Iowa; and the Iowa Supreme Court and state courts of Iowa.
+He was also admitted, pro hac vice, in numerous jurisdictions, including the United States District Courts for the District of Arizona, District of Colorado, Southern District of California, Northern District of Illinois, Southern District of Indiana, District of Minnesota, Eastern and Western Districts of Missouri, District of New Mexico, Northern District of New York, and District of Wyoming; and state courts of Illinois, Minnesota, Missouri, Montana, South Dakota, and Wisconsin.

 Prior to his appointment to the federal bench, Judge Bennett was actively involved in professional organizations and community service.
 This included serving as the first Chair of the Civil Justice Reform Act of 1990 Advisory Group for the United States District Court for the Southern District of Iowa, as a member of the Board of Governors of the Association of Trial Lawyers of Iowa, as a Fellow in the Iowa Academy of Trial Lawyers and as a Master of the Bench and founding member of the Blackstone Inn of Court.